YoloNomy/YoloNomy.github.io/_thermo/statistical/phasespace.md

 Now that we understood carefully the case of a system with discrete energy levels that are accessed randomly (like a die being continuously drawn), we are ready to move towards a more realistic statistical description of a physical system.

 The complete description of a classical system, like a box of gas, is given by a single point in phase space.
 Before going further, you might want to first have a look at the [analytical mechanics](../../_meca/meca.md) class, which will be indispensable from now on.
+This lecture is significantly more advanced than the previous ones, you can try to follow it as much as possible and gloss over the details you do not understand and try to reconnect with the next lectures, where only the key formula and concepts will be needed.

-As a reminder, phase space is the space made of the positions $q_i$ and momentum $p_i$.
+Phase space is the space made of the positions $q_i$ and momentum $p_i$ of classical particles.
 For a single particle moving in three dimensions, it is thus a space of six dimension.
 A point $\Gamma$ in phase space is a sixtuplet $(q_1,q_2,q_3,p_1,p_2,p_3)$.
 In simple Cartesian coordinates $q_1=x,q_2=y,q_3=z$.
 The evolution of a particle moving through time will be given by a trajectory $\Gamma(t)$ in this space.
 For $\mathcal{N}$ particles moving in three dimensions, this space is of dimension $6\mathcal{N}$.
 A point would be labelled by the huge set of numbers:

 $$\Gamma=(q_1^{(1)}, q_2^{(1)},q_3^{(1)}, ... q_1^{(\mathcal{N})}, q_2^{(\mathcal{N})},q_3^{(\mathcal{N})}..., p_1^{(1)}, p_2^{(1)},p_3^{(1)}, ... p_1^{(\mathcal{N})}, p_2^{(\mathcal{N})},p_3^{(\mathcal{N})})
 $$